-Category Description Included Actions Where They Display Standard Chatter Standard Chatter actions are included when Chatter is enabled.
-Post, File, Link, Poll, Question, Thanks Salesforce and Salesforce1 actions You can customize the order in which these actions appear, but you can't edit their properties. these actions appear, but Announcements Only Post and Announcements are supported in Lightning Standard Chatter actions require that feed tracking for objects is enabled.
-Experience
+Category Description Included Actions Where They Display Standard Chatter actions Standard Chatter actions are included when Chatter is enabled.
+You can customize the order in which these actions appear, but you can't edit their properties.
+Standard Chatter actions require that feed tracking for objects is enabled.
+Post, File, Link, Poll, Question, Thanks (Work.com), and Announcements (Groups) Salesforce and the Salesforce app Only Post and Announcements are supported in Lightning Experience

 Category Description Included Actions Where They Display Default actions Default actions are Salesforce predefined actions to get you and your users started using actions in your organization.
-Add default actions to publisher layouts to make them available to your users in the full Salesforce site and the action bar in Salesforce1.
-Depends on the object.
+Add default actions to publisher layouts to make them available to your users in the full Salesforce site and the action bar in the Salesforce app.
+Default actions are supported on Depends on the object.
 For a list of global actions and which default actions apply to which object, see Default Actions.
-Salesforce and Salesforce1 Default actions are supported on account, case, contact, lead, and opportunity objects.
+Salesforce and the Salesforce app account, case, contact, lead, and opportunity objects.
 Mobile smart actions Mobile smart actions are a set of preconfigured actions, just like default actions, and are supported on the same list of objects.
 Mobile smart actions appear as a single element in the page layout editor.
 Depends on the object.
 For a list of which actions the Mobile Smart Actions element expands to include for each object, see Mobile Smart Actions.
-Salesforce1 In Salesforce1, the Mobile Smart Actions element expands to a set of distinct create actions that enable users to create records directly in the feed.
-Custom actions Custom actions are actions that you create and customize yourself, such Salesforce and Salesforce1 as Create a Record, Send Email, or Log a Call actions.
-They can also invoke Lightning components, Visualforce pages, or canvas apps with functionality that you define.
-For example, you can create a custom action so that users can write comments that are longer than 5,000 characters, or create one that integrates a Not supported in Chatter groups with customers
+The Salesforce app In the Salesforce app, the Mobile Smart Actions element expands to a set of distinct create actions that enable users to create records directly in the feed.
+Custom actions Custom actions are actions that you create and customize yourself, such as Create a Record, Send Email, or Log a Call actions.
+They can also invoke Lightning components, flows, Visualforce pages, or canvas apps with functionality that you define.
+For example, you can create a custom action so that users can write comments that are longer than 5,000 characters, or create one that integrates a Salesforce and the Salesforce app Not supported in Chatter groups with customers